diamrem/shop-aws-be/README.md

 Self check:

- * FrontEnd - _done_
- * automated deployment 2 Lambdas- _done_
- * TOTAL - _**5 points**_
+ TOTAL POINTS - _**7 points**_

 -----------
 ## __Evalution Criteria__

-1 - poiproduct-service serverless config contains configuration for 2 lambda functions, API is not working at all, but YAML configuration is correct
+- [x] 1 - poiproduct-service serverless config contains configuration for 2 lambda functions, API is not working at all, but YAML configuration is correct
-2 - The getProductsList OR getProductsById lambda function returns a correct response (POINT1) 3 - The getProductsById AND getProductsList lambda functions return a correct response code (POINT2) 4 - Your own Frontend application is integrated with product service (/products API) and products from product-service are represented on Frontend.
+- [x] 2 - The getProductsList OR getProductsById lambda function returns a correct response (POINT1)
+- [x] 3 - The getProductsById AND getProductsList lambda functions return a correct response code (POINT2)
+- [ ] 4 - Your own Frontend application is integrated with product service (/products API) and products from product-service are represented on Frontend.
 AND POINT1 and POINT2 are done.

 ## __Additional options__